Faux (Fake) Painting & Restoration of Historic Faux Painting.

 There is a limit of 8 students for this session and the tuition is $495.
 Pre-registration is required.

 All skill levels are encouraged to attend.
 Potential students include: contractors; homeowners; building owners; city, county & state HP staff; not-for-profit housing organization staff; architects; preservation commission members and museum house maintenance staff.

 Now for the COVID part of this workshop.
 It is nearly impossible to keep 6 feet separation during class.
 We can keep separation at lunch and on the huge porch in the evenings.
-As such, I am requiring every student to provide proof of vaccination in advance of the class and to bring their personal COVID mask and wear it during class.
+As such, I am requiring every student to provide proof of vaccination in advance of the class.
 I know it’s a pain, but there is no reason for us to put each other at risk.
 Sort of the new reality in the world.
 We were spotless before, but now we have serious COVID cleaning protocols for the Inn and the School, also for your safety.
 And of course, if you’re not feeling well, please do not come.

 Tuition includes: fresh ground morning coffee and snacks; a home cooked lunch daily; a Certificate of Completion and backup materials.